SteveKChiu/CoreDataMonk/README.md

 Predicate expression
 --------------------

-CoreDataMonk provides some syntactic sugar to the predicate expression, so the code looks ore natural.
+CoreDataMonk add some syntactic sugar to the predicate expression, so the code looks more natural.

 First you need a way specify key name, thus not to confuse with constant value: